 Why buy a sander when a piece of sandpaper does the job?
 Simple really.
 Using a power tool for your sanding projects is just so much easier.
 Time saved?
 Check.
 Aching arms avoided?
 Check.

-If you’re not sure you’d get enough use out of a dedicated sanding tool, here’s a bit more information about the types of DIY task you can tackle with this bit of kit.
+If you’re not sure you’d get enough use out of a dedicated sanding tool, here’s a bit more information about the types of DIY tasks you can tackle with this bit of kit.

 1. Take Off Peeling Paint